LongNguyenP/DynaShape_Legacy/DynaShape/README.md

-MIT License, Copyright 2017 Long Nguyen

-DynaShape is a WIP open-source Dynamo plugin constraint-based form finding and optimization, as well as physics simulation.
+DynaShape is a WIP open-source Dynamo plugin for constraint-based form finding and optimization, as well as physics simulation.

 DynaShape source code is written entirely in Visual C#.
 All the dependent dll files can be found in the the Dynamo Core main folder (e.g. C:\Program Files\Dynamo\Dynamo Core\1.x), except mathnet.numerics.dll (which can be downloaded from NuGet, recommeded version 3.11 or above)

 After you have successfully built DynaShape.dll from the source, you can assemble the Dynamo package folder according to the following structure:

-DynaShapem
+DynaShape

 -- pkg.json (provided with the Visual Studio solution)